List of Foster's Home for Imaginary Friends characters: Frankie Foster

-Frances "Frankie" Foster (voiced by Grey DeLisle) is Madame Foster's 22-year-old granddaughter, addressed as "Miss Frances" by Mr. Herriman.
+Frances "Frankie" Foster is Madame Foster's 22-year-old granddaughter, addressed as "Miss Frances" by Mr. Herriman.
 Frankie has red hair tied in a high ponytail and typically wears a white T-shirt, a green zip-up hoodie with a hood, a denim skirt, orange socks, and sneakers.
 Her parents are never seen in the series.
 Frankie is the primary caregiver at Foster's, keeping up the house's cooking and cleaning and helping keep everything in order.
 Despite Mr. Herriman's fussiness and fixation with rules and cleanliness, she is usually very friendly, outgoing, and laid-back.
 Raised by Madame Foster, she respects her deeply.

 Frankie is friends with most of the imaginary friends at Foster's (particularly Wilt, Eduardo, Coco, and Bloo) and can be described as a protective big sister to them; but sometimes, she is unsuccessful in her attempts to remain professional and gets loudly annoyed at Bloo, Mac, Cheese, Madame Foster, Mr. Herriman, and the other house residents regularly due to her heavy workload, the strict rules imposed by Mr. Herriman, and the antics of Bloo.
 She is sometimes humiliated by the residents of the house but strives to treat them with compassion and care.

 Although of average appearance, Frankie attracts romantic attention from various men.
 In her free time, she enjoys watching the soap opera Loved and Unloved and listening to punk rock.
 She also has an obsession with her grandmother's cookies.

 According to her driver's license in Bus the Two of Us, she was born on July 25, 1984.